A Proven Approach for Finding the Right Product Direction, Right Away

 1. Talk to (exactly) the right people

-Sending out a concept testing survey is a great way to get your product concept in front of people to gather feedback.
-It will generate feedback data that can be applied throughout your organization, from initial design to marketing strategies.
-But remember, that feedback is only valuable if it truly represents the thoughts, preferences and/or behaviors of your actual target customer.
+Sending out a concept testing survey is a great way to get your product concept in front of people.
+It will generate feedback that can be applied throughout your organization, from initial design to marketing strategies.
+But remember, that feedback is only valuable if it truly represents the thoughts, preferences, and behaviors of your actual target customer.

-Seeing feedback data sets from product research and testing is always really exciting (or at least we really think so), but the relevance of those findings and the success of your product when they are applied to your product’s features, attributes, naming, and pricing are directly connected.
+Seeing feedback data sets from product research and testing is always exciting.
+Or at least we think so.
+But the relevance of those findings and the success of your product when they are applied to your product are directly connected.
+This influences your product’s features, attributes, naming, and pricing.

-This relationship is the critical difference between surveying customers that may be your target customers and engaging your exact target customers at a critical point in your product development process which will set the direction of your product.
+This relationship is the critical difference between surveying customers that may be your target customers and engaging the ones that are.
+And it comes at a critical point in your product development process which will set the direction of your product.

 We often use the analogy “measure twice, cut once”.
 It speaks to the importance of accuracy during the concept testing phase to ensure your product is successful.
-Concept testing efforts should be rooted in talking to exactly the right people – and to do that, you’re going to need access to detailed customer information beyond the basics.
+Concept testing efforts should be rooted in talking to exactly the right people.
+To do that, you’re going to need access to detailed customer information beyond the basics.

-Further, you should be able to identify specific activities and interests for each individual, as well as their levels of participation and other activity-specific information, all to further ensure they fit your criteria.
+You should be able to identify specific activities and interests for each individual.
+You should also be able to see their levels of participation and other activity-specific information.
+This all aids in determining if they fit your criteria.

-Tip: A platform that features its own integrated product testers may feature more relevant information for concept testing and product testing as these platforms can require specific activity, work, lifestyle and product use information provided directly by the tester, as opposed to relying on basic information compiled by a third party which can be incomplete for your needs.
+TIP: A platform that features its own integrated product testers may feature more relevant information for concept testing and product testing.
+These platforms can require specific activity, work, lifestyle, and product use information provided directly by the tester.
+This is in contrast to relying on basic information compiled by a third party which can be incomplete for your needs.

-For example, if you’re working on a new sports bra, you’ll want to be sure your concept testers regularly participate in the specific activities and environments the sports bra is intended for, and down to even more specific details like the way the testers dress for certain activities like running or yoga.
+For example, if you’re working on a new sports bra, you’ll want your concept testers regularly participating.
+You’ll want them performing specific activities in environments the sports bra is intended for.
+You’ll also want even more specific details like the way the testers dress for certain activities like running or yoga.
 Combined with matching demographic criteria, these details help create a well-rounded “target tester” to offer valuable, actionable feedback.

-If your team can’t recruit participants at this level of target customer information, your survey results may be at risk of sending your product development down the wrong path from the very beginning.
+If your team can’t recruit participants at this level, your survey results may be at risk of sending your product development down the wrong path from the very beginning.

-In addition to this important criteria itself is the ability to efficiently navigate it so that relevant tester groups can be assembled quickly, as needed.
-This organized approach is where the importance of a purpose-built platform designed with a powerful but intuitive tester selection interface starts to really shine.
+In addition to this is the ability to efficiently navigate it so that relevant tester groups can be assembled quickly, as needed.
+This organized approach is where the importance of a purpose-built platform is designed.
+With a powerful but intuitive tester selection interface starts to really shine.

 2. Let the technology do the heavy lifting

-When you leverage a single platform solution that is designed specifically for concept testing and product testing, you can get access to the tools you need to operate efficiently and effectively, which can be a significant process upgrade if your team is currently trying to bend other solutions to fit testing needs.
+When you leverage a single platform solution that is designed specifically for concept testing and product testing, you can get access to the tools you need to operate efficiently and effectively.
+This can be a significant process upgrade if your team is currently trying to bend other solutions to fit testing needs.

 Ultimately, your product and concept testing platform solution should be:

-Easy to use by different team members with varying levels of software expertise, from product developers to seasoned marketing analysts, or even fresh new hires.
+Easy to use by different team members with varying levels of software expertise.
+This can be from product developers to seasoned marketing analysts, or even fresh new hires.

-Informative with analysis tools that can create clear reports to tell the story of the results in different ways for different internal audiences.
+Informative analysis tools create clear reports to tell the story of the results in different ways for different internal audiences.

 Collaborative enough to minimize the risk of delays or confusion due to siloed processes or challenges with cross-department communication.
 With a single-platform solution, the right people can be involved the right way at the right time.

-Your concept testing platform should feel like it’s streamlined and seamless because busy brands like yours shouldn’t be losing valuable time connecting different technologies, navigating complicated programming or wading through difficult analysis.
-Concept testing feedback is meant to drive your product development process in the right direction quickly, with data that you can feel confident about from a highly-targeted audience.
+Your concept testing platform should feel like it’s streamlined and seamless.
+Busy brands like yours shouldn’t lose valuable time connecting different technologies.
+And not by navigating complicated programming and wading through complex analysis either.
+Concept testing feedback is meant to drive your product development process in the right direction quickly.
+It relies on data that you can feel confident about from a highly-targeted audience.

 3. Leverage flexibility and versatility

-One of the most important components of a successful concept testing phase – and the front-end of your product development cycle in general – is collecting your related market and product concept research.
-From larger studies qualifying market opportunities and better understanding the preferences of your target customer personas, to quick check-ins seeing which iterative version of your product concept they like best, the specifics of your concept testing may vary drastically from test to test.
+One of the most important components of a successful concept testing phase is collecting your related market and product concept research.
+This should be the front end of your product development cycle.
+From larger studies qualifying market opportunities and better understanding the preferences of your target customer personas, to quick check-ins to see which iterative version of your product concept they like best, the specifics of your concept testing may vary drastically from test to test.

-The varying nature of this front-end work demands platform flexibility and versatility that can accommodate any research and testing idea or request, from the quick-hit surveys sent out to known super-users or a complex persona definition survey distributed to thousands.
+The varying nature of this front-end work demands platform flexibility and versatility.
+It needs to be able to accommodate any research and testing idea or request.
+Whether it’s from the quick-hit surveys sent out to known super-users or a complex persona definition survey distributed to thousands.